raphaelsty/M5-Forecasting-Accuracy/README.md

 During the engineering phase I distinguish two sub-categories modules.
 The first one is dedicated to the training of the model and its serialization.
 I call the first set **Offline**.
 The second one is dedicated to the behavior of the model in the production environment.
 I call this second part **Online**.
 I call it "online" because, in my opinion, deploying the model behind an API is an interesting solution here.

 There is a lot of engineering work to ensure consistency between the offline training part and the online inference part.
 Any transformations that have been applied to the data during training must be applied to the data during the inference phase.
-This requires the development of code that is different from the training phase but which produces the same results.
+This requires the development of code that is different from the training phase, but which produces the same results.

 The development phase should lead to the creation of different modules: